Mirror symmetry and Fukaya categories of singular hypersurfaces: Applications to Mirror Symmetry

 \begin{theorem*}(Abouzaid-Auroux \cite{AA}) The Fukaya-Seidel category $D^{\pi}\scr{W}(W_{Y}\inv(t), W)$ of the general fiber is quasiequivalent to $D^b\mathrm{Coh}(V)$.
 Moreover, the action of the monodromy $\mu$ on $(W_{Y}\inv(t), W)$ is mirror to tensoring by the line bundle $\scr{O}(-H)$, and the natural transformation $\mu \to \mathrm{id}$ is mirror to the defining section $s: \scr{O}(-H) \to \scr{O}_V$. \end{theorem*}

 Hence, an LG version of our definition allows us to conclude that $D^{\pi}\scr{W}(W_{Y}\inv(0), W)$ is equivalent to $D^b \mathrm{Coh}(V\setminus H)$ using Lemma \ref{lemma:complement}.
-Moreover, using Definition \ref{defn:ci} it should be possible to generalize this to the case of complete intersections in toric varieties considered in \cite{AA}.
+Moreover, using Definition \ref{defn:ci} it should be possible to generalize this to the case of complete intersections in toric varieties considered in the sequel to \cite{AA}.